Sriram-bb63/Morse-code-gen/README.md

 # Morse-code-gen
-Trying to create a program using Beep() function from winsound module to create a morse code generator.
-Will update it to a GUI application once the terminal programs works fine
+Terminal run program made with python[Beep() function imported from winsound module] Once completed, this will be upgraded to a GUI based software using tkinter module